team-charls/hp-jpegls-tool/default.ruleset.md

 C26812: The enum type '.' is unscoped.
 Prefer 'enum class' over 'enum' (Enum.3).
 -> Rationale: complains about enums from the Windows SDK (false warnings).

+C26821:Consider using gsl::span instead of std::span to guarantee runtime bounds safety (gsl.view).
+-> Rationale: Stick to using std::span from C++20.